ItsVRK/yawvr/docs/hardware/yaw3/stocksdcard.md

 # Update or restore SD Card for Yaw 3

+This stock image has a more recent version of RaspberryPi OS, and I had to redevelop portions of the Yaw software to work with changes in the OS, I also added some performance improvements!

 If you want to modify the chair to support [Wifi6E then skip to here](wifi6e.md)

 Prior to doing this you should execute the following on the chair: